 The exact ingredients for an RUTF can vary based on the brand, but the standard RUTF has the same features: high in calories, nutrients, and vitamins to help children suffering from acute malnutrition rapidly gain weight.

 RUTF’s history goes hand-in-hand with Concern’s own history.
 This wasn’t just an invention: It was a revolution in how we treat malnutrition.

 During the hunger emergencies of the 1980s and 1990s, children with severe acute malnutrition required around-the-clock care at therapeutic feeding centers (TFCs).
 The nutrients were delivered through therapeutic milk, which required on-site preparation and clean water.
 Because of the need for 24-hour medical staffing, TFCs were few and far between.
 They were also often too far from the communities they were meant to serve.
-Mothers would often need to leave their homes for weeks at a time, which meant lost work and wages (and other children to take care of).
+Mothers would often need to leave their homes for weeks at a time, which meant lost work and wages (and leaving behind other children).

 Recovery rates were low because moms would withdraw their children before they received full treatment so they could return home to work.
 Infection was also a risk in the crowded patient wards.
 Millions of children unnecessarily died because they were too far away, relapsed after an incomplete course of treatment, or were exposed to other illnesses.

-Briend was aware of this challenge on top of the medical science that goes into treating malnourished children.
+Dr. Briend was aware of this challenge, as well as the medical science that goes into treating malnourished children.
 “My hope when I was developing this product was to start a revolution in the management of severe acute malnutrition, because the solution before that was quite unsatisfactory,” he explains.
 The goal?
 Find a solution that could be administered at home.

 "My hope when I was developing this product was to start a revolution in the management of severe acute malnutrition." — André Briend, developer of Plumpy'nut